 - Often low copays or no copays for medical care.

 Cons of Original Medicare with a stand-alone Part D plan:

-• Advantage plans usually have set copays for doctor appointments, hospitalization, and other services.
+- Advantage plans usually have set, low copays for doctor visits, hospitalization, and other medical services.

-• They have an out-of-pocket max for hospital and medical coverage.
+- They have out-of-pocket cost limits for hospital and medical coverage.

 Cons of Medicare Advantage plans:

-Looking to compare plans?
+Looking to compare Medicare Advantage plans?
 Here is a step by step guide.